solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

       col_is_posix(vars(IMPORT_TIMESTAMP, TIMESTAMP)) %>%
       interrogate()

-When the “interrogation” is completed we can print the agent and we’ll get a pretty table telling us what has happened.
+When the “interrogation” is complete we can print the agent and we’ll get a pretty table telling us what has happened.

     agent